Dog communication: Dog–human communication

-Additionally, most people can tell from a bark whether a dog was alone or being approached by a stranger, playing or being aggressive, and able to tell from a growl how big the dog is.
+Most people can tell from a bark whether a dog/canine was alone or being approached by a stranger, playing or being aggressive, and able to tell from a growl how big the dog is.
 This is thought to be evidence of human-dog coevolution.

 Visual

 Dogs communicating emotions through body positioning were illustrated in Charles Darwin's The Expression of the Emotions in Man and Animals published in 1872.

 In her book On Talking Terms with Dogs, Turid Rugaas identifies around 30 signals that she calls calming signals.
 The notion of dominance and submission is much debated.
 In her book, she does not use these terms to differentiate behaviour.
 She describes calming signals as a way for dogs to calm themselves or other humans/dogs around them.
 These are some of the signals she identifies:

 By moving different parts of their bodies, whether facial expressions or postures, dogs can express a wide range of emotions and signals.